magenizr/Conceal/README.md

 ```

 ## Support

-If you experience any issues, don't hesitate to open an issue
+If you have any issues with this extension, open an issue on [GitHub](https://github.com/magenizr/Magenizr_AdminUser/issues).
-on [Github](https://github.com/magenizr/Magenizr_Conceal/issues).
-For a custom build, don't hesitate to contact us.

 ## Purchase